jonnyrobots/roberts.work/_posts/2020-10-09-hermitage-and-habit.md

 ## I. Cowboy investing

 About a year ago I heard a first-hand account of a product made by a Belgian e-bike startup.
-My friend – a keen cyclist – explained how this product had solved one of the major problems e-bikes suffer from; lack of smooth power delivery[^1].
+My friend, a [keen cyclist](https://rakissimo.com/), explained how this product had solved one of the major problems e-bikes suffer from; lack of smooth power delivery[^1].
 I’d not seen or tried their product, but when I saw they were raising on Crowdcube last year, I made an investment.

 Making an investment armed with only a slither of ‘good authority’ and the investment thesis ‘never bet against a good product’, placed it firmly on the scale of risk somewhere between pretty speculative and plain daft: